 In rare cases, people who underwent posterior cruciate ligament reconstruction will continue having instability in the knee joint, pain in the knee that will cause limping, and difficulty walking.
 Nevertheless, if all the particularities of your injury are taken into consideration before the surgery, the chances of experiencing these problems are very low.

-The rate of complications when it comes to posterior cruciate ligament reconstruction is very low, especially if the orthopedic surgeon has vast experience and has thoroughly studied the nature of the patient’s injury before performing the procedure.
+The rate of complications when it comes to posterior cruciate ligament reconstruction is very low, especially if the orthopaedic surgeon has vast experience and has thoroughly studied the nature of the patient’s injury before performing the procedure.
 Unfortunately, complications such as the following may still occur in some cases:

-If you choose our hospital to undergo posterior cruciate ligament reconstruction, you can rest assured that our medical team, as well as your orthopedic surgeon, will pay attention to all the aspects involved in your ligament injury before performing the surgery.
+If you choose our hospital to undergo posterior cruciate ligament reconstruction, you can rest assured that our medical team, as well as your orthopaedic surgeon, will pay attention to all the aspects involved in your ligament injury before performing the surgery.
 This way, your risk of experiencing unpleasant or serious complications will be very low.